MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/mid-function.md

 ' Where "A", "C", "E", and "G" are DBCS and "b", "d", ' and "f" are SBCS.
 MyNewString = Mid(MyString, 3, 4)
-' Returns ""CdEf"
+' Returns "CdEf"
 MyNewString = MidB(MyString, 3, 4)
-' Returns ""bC"
+' Returns "bC"
 MyNewString = MidMbcs(MyString, 3, 4)
 ' Returns "bCd"